 Dogs that aren’t treated for obesity, just like their human counterparts, will begin to suffer health complications, posing a shorter lifespan and substantially reducing their quality of life.
 When it comes to battling your dog’s obesity, it’s essential that you act as soon as possible.

 We’ve put together this guide to help you get started.

 How can I tell if my dog is overweight or obese?

 You can tell from looking at your dog’s physical condition.
 Find pictures of healthy examples of the breed online and compare or consult this useful body condition tool, courtesy of Purina.

-If you’re still unsure, or your best efforts aren’t producing any weight loss, it’s a must to get into contact with your vet.
+If you’re still unsure, or if your best efforts aren’t producing any weight loss, it’s a must to get into contact with your vet.
 There may be underlying medical problems that could be the cause of your dog’s weight gain or their diet may need adjusting.

 If you know your dog is indeed overweight or obese, here are the most common reasons for it and what you can do to help them lose the weight and get fit.

-Your dog is overweight because they eat too much.
+Your dog is overweight because they eat too much

 This is always true, whether you like it or not.
-Dogs are scavengers and will eat almost whatever you put in front of them.
+Dogs are scavengers and most will eat almost whatever you put in front of them.